-The admission criteria to the DrPH course is outlined below:
+The admission criteria to the DrPH programme is outlined below:

 - a UK honours degree (2.2 and above) or its equivalent in a relevant subject, or a master’s degree in a relevant subject

-- applicants with a master’s degree in public health from a UK university can join the course at year 2 full-time or year 3 part-time through advance standing arrangements
+- applicants with a master’s degree in public health from a UK university can join the programme at year 2 full-time or year 3 part-time through advance standing arrangements

 Months of entry